Alfresco/alfresco-ng2-components/docs/tutorials/using-conponents.md

 ## Configuration properties
 Angular components can easily be configured via properties in the HTML template.
 In this example we will act on the "Remember me" check and "Need Help?" + "Register" links in the footer of the Login component.

-To prepare the task, be sure you have and ADF application up and running by executing `npm start` in a terminal, from the root folder of the project.
+To prepare the task, be sure you have an ADF application up and running by executing `npm start` in a terminal, from the root folder of the project.
 Access to the login page using your browser and edit the `login.component.html` file stored into the `src/app/.../login` folder.
 The content of the `login.component.html` file should look like the following source code.

 	<adf-login
 	  copyrightText="&#169; 2017 - 2018 Alfresco Software, Inc. All rights reserved."